SamJUK/docs.sdj.pw/src/linux/email-alerts/service-watchdog.md

+---
+description: Linux service monitoring script with email alerts for automatic detection of stopped services and system health.
+---
 # Service Watchdog Alerts
 The service watchdog script, monitors a preset list of installed software.
 And if its detected as not running, triggers an alert.